ProhibitedTV/BitRiver-Live/docs/installing-on-ubuntu.md

 ./deploy/install/wizard.sh
 ```

-The wizard walks through the common inputs—install directory (default `/opt/bitriver-live`), data directory (default `/var/lib/bitriver-live`), service user (default `bitriver`), listen address, optional hostname hint, TLS certificate/key paths, rate-limiting values, and whether to redirect systemd logs.
+The wizard walks through the common inputs—install directory (default `/opt/bitriver-live`), data directory (default `/var/lib/bitriver-live`), service user (default `bitriver`), listen address, storage driver, optional hostname hint, TLS certificate/key paths, rate-limiting values, and whether to redirect systemd logs.
+When you choose the Postgres storage backend it prompts for the DSN (required) and optionally a Postgres session-store DSN, letting you reuse the primary connection string or point to a dedicated database.
 It validates that Go 1.21+ is available and warns if a `bitriver-live.service` unit already exists before invoking the Ubuntu installer.
 Because the underlying helper uses `sudo` to create users, directories, and systemd units, the wizard highlights those privileged steps and asks for confirmation first.

 If a run fails midway, fix the highlighted issue and start the wizard again—it is safe to rerun, and you can accept the previous defaults to regenerate the service.